ssharm84/ASPNetCoreMicroservices/README.md

 9. Right click on project->Debug->Profile=Discount.Grpc, launch=Project and change the port number to 5003 and remove https
 10. Set as startup project and run the application.
 It will not open any browser since it is running on Http2 protocol
 11. Install Dapper & NpgSql packages from Nuget or copy the references from Discount.API project
-12. In PMC, Update-Package -ProjectName Discount.Grpc
+12. In Package Manager Console, Update-Package -ProjectName Discount.Grpc
 13. Copy Entities folder from Discount.API and paste it in Discount.Grpc folder
 14. Copy Repositories folder & paste in Grpc project
 15. Copy Extensions folder & paste in Grpc project